 Each burrow takes an hour or two to dig, Once the burrow has been dug she selects a pebble just big enough to rest over the top of the burrow, then she goes off to search for a caterpillar.
 The larvae are fed on caterpillars.
 The caterpillar is too big for the wasp to fly with, so usually she carries it beneath her or drags it to the burrow which she has already dug.
 She is capable of dragging a caterpillar 11 times her own weight back to her burrow.
 When she returns with the caterpillar she removes the pebble and drags the caterpillar into the burrow.
 Usually there is one cell, one egg and one caterpillar per burrow.

 The female searches for caterpillars on pine trees or other vegetation.
 Once the caterpillar and egg are safely in the burrow the female will often camouflage the entrance by dragging twigs or pine needles over it.

 She will supply several burrows, each with a larva at a different stage of development, so she must remember their positions and estimate when the food for each will run out.

-On the right is a mason wasp Odynerus sp., and on the left is a typical nest.
+Above is a mason wasp Odynerus sp., and below is a typical nest.
 There are over 3000 Eumenidae world wide, and in the UK there are 22 species.
 They are commonly known as mason or potter wasps.

 Masons usually provision their nests with beetle larvae or caterpillars.
 The adult wasps feed on nectar.
 The adults have strong jaws.
-The nests usually have curved towers made from the materials excavated from the sandy banks or soft mortar which are their preferred nesting sites (see drawing on the left).
+The nests usually have curved towers made from the materials excavated from sandy banks or soft mortar, their preferred nesting sites (see drawing above).